FreeCAD/FreeCAD-documentation/wiki/Macro_Screen_Wiki.md

-*Animation mode   * Object selected and direction BoundBox center Object.<br/>The images must be assembled with a 3rd party application to create an animated .gif<br/>such as [https   *//daviesmediadesign.com/project/make-animated-gif-gimp/ GIMP] or [https   *//www.screentogif.com ScreenToGif]*
+*Animation mode: Object selected and direction BoundBox center Object.<br/>The images must be assembled with a 3rd party application to create an animated .gif<br/>such as [https://daviesmediadesign.com/project/make-animated-gif-gimp/ GIMP] or [https://www.screentogif.com ScreenToGif]*

  ![](images/Macro_Screen_Wiki_Object_Direction_SUBObject.gif )

-*Animation mode   * Object Direction SubObject selected.<br/>The images must be assembled with a 3rd party application that creates an animated .gif<br/>such as [https   *//daviesmediadesign.com/project/make-animated-gif-gimp/ GIMP] or [https   *//www.screentogif.com ScreenToGif]*
+*Animation mode: Object Direction SubObject selected.<br/>The images must be assembled with a 3rd party application that creates an animated .gif<br/>such as [https://daviesmediadesign.com/project/make-animated-gif-gimp/ GIMP] or [https://www.screentogif.com ScreenToGif]*

  ![](images/Macro_Screen_Wiki_07.png )